jenkinsci/p4-plugin/docs/VARIABLEEXPANSION.md

 `JOB_NAME`  - Name of the project of this build.
 For example "foo"
 `BUILD_TAG`  - String of "jenkins-${JOB_NAME}-${BUILD_NUMBER}".
 `EXECUTOR_NUMBER`  - The unique number that identifies the current executor.
-`NODE_NAME`  - Name of the "slave" or "master".
+`NODE_NAME`  - Name of the "agent" or "controller".
 For example "linux".
 `NODE_LABELS`  - Whitespace-separated list of labels that the node is assigned.
 `WORKSPACE`  - Absolute path of the build as a workspace.
-`JENKINS_HOME`  - Absolute path on the master node for Jenkins to store data.
+`JENKINS_HOME`  - Absolute path on the controller node for Jenkins to store data.
 `JENKINS_URL`  - URL of Jenkins.
 For example [http://server:port/jenkins/](http://server:port/jenkins/)
 `BUILD_URL`  - Full URL of this build.
 For example  [http://server:port/jenkins/job/foo/15/](http://server:port/jenkins/job/foo/15/)
 `JOB_URL`  - Full URL of this job.
 For example [http://server:port/jenkins/job/foo/](http://server:port/jenkins/job/foo/)